jomisica/lxd-kube/README.md

 In Kubernetes, communication between pods and nodes relies on IP addresses.
 To avoid IP address conflicts in your clusters, each cluster should use a different network for its pod network.

 This column specifies the network to be used in the cluster.
-It just needs to be specified in the master plans.
+It just needs to be specified in the master plans nodes.

 #### The K8S_VERSION column